 - Offer something extra with your rental.
 You need to differentiate yourself from other rentals on the market, so provide a deal or discount that will be too good to pass up.
 Move-in specials, discounts on rent, or waived fees and deposits are great incentives that attract tenants.

-- Keep up your property’s curb appeal.
+- When listing a home for rent, keep up your property’s curb appeal.
 When it comes to drive-bys, the yard is the first thing tenants will see.
 First impressions are crucial, and spending a little extra time on yard maintenance can ensure renters will like what they see.
 With sparkling curb-appeal, likely tenants will want to see more of the property.

 - Advertise the amenities of your rental.
 If your property is full of features, the market needs to know about it.
 Whether your rental has a pool, a fenced backyard, is energy efficient, or has been newly updated, be sure to include that high-point in your listing.
 Focusing on the amenities of your rental could be the defining point between you and the property down the street.